 My hips have been a source of constant inquiry.
 I grew up skateboarding and playing ice hockey, so you can imagine that I’ve had my work cut out for me when it comes to creating more range of movement.
 For years, my singular focus was to open my hips.
 Now, a little older and a little wiser, I have a more balanced approach to my hips that also includes plenty of strengthening work.

 Now, I’m creating these Illustrated Guides to Yoga and Anatomy for the students in my trainings—and, for you.
 If you’re interested in understanding your body and creating more sustainability in your practice, then we’re on the same page.
-And if you want to train with me more formally, you can either join my online anatomy course (details here), or join me for my yoga teacher training in San Francisco.
-You can take the entire training or come for individual modules.
+And if you want to train with me more formally, you can either join my online anatomy-focused course, Managing Yoga Injuries or join me for my 500-hour teacher training.
+You can take the entire training or do individual modules.
 (Details here.)

 This Illustrated Guide to Yoga and Your Hips, Part 1 focuses on the joint structure and ligaments.
 I know it’s not as sexy as the musculature, but the structure tells us a very interesting story if we’re patient enough to listen.
 It tells us the story of the body’s complementary demands of strength, stability, and flexibility.
 Unlike the relatively unstable ball and socket joint in your shoulders, the hip-joint is extremely strong due to the nature of the socket and the reinforcement it receives from the ligaments and muscles.
 Plus, if you understand your hip’s structure, you’ll have a much easier time understanding your muscles.